BitcoinDesign/Guide/guide/case-studies/saving-satoshi.md

    layout = "full-width"
 %}

+Third, it was important for the team to support smartphones.
+Many people around the world have one computer - their phone.
+A separate navigation and layout logic was designed to accommodate both mobile users and give them full access to the whole experience.

 To peek into the design process, you can find the main design file [here](https://www.figma.com/design/LqjK3Tpvd9KJ4buFArCJBQ/Saving-Satoshi?node-id=0-1&t=hKCIATRVZnYLooMh-1).
 The process for image generation is documented [here](https://www.figma.com/design/0Fg2IiEbLI5o8juawKqkJM/Saving-Satoshi-images?node-id=407-2995&t=3iZ1Yh3n3bOCcBaM-1).
 Plus, Christoph created [various recordings](https://www.youtube.com/@germanysbestkeptsecret/search?query=saving%20satoshi) of the design process.

 ## 4. Development